vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 164 LOKAMANYA TILAK

-and most inglorious thing ; they reported to the All- India Congress Committee their inability to hold the Sessions of the Congress at Nagpur.
+and most inglorious thing ; they reported to the All###India Congress Committee their inability to hold the Sessions of the Congress at Nagpur.
 A meeting of the All-India Congress Committee was held at Bombay on November loth, and there, in spite of the protests of